AdamK2003/masto-backfill/README.md

       users: true # optional, defaults to true, whether to fetch users
 ```

-`type: fakerelay` - [FakeRelay](https://github.com/g3rv4/FakeRelay/) instance, highly recommended over the `masto` output if you have the means to run it - example config:
+`type: fakerelay` - [FakeRelay](https://github.com/g3rv4/FakeRelay/) instance, highly recommended over the `masto` output if you have the means to run it (see Warning section above) - example config:

 ```yaml
 - type: fakerelay